-5 The AccountRepository provides a convenient find method called findActiveByAccountIdentifierAndAuthenticationProviderName for this task.
+5 The AccountRepository provides a convenient find method called findActiveByAccountIdentifierAndAuthenticationProviderName() for this task.

-The the credentials are internally is completely the authenway stored to up tication The PersistedUsernamePasswordProvider provider. uses the Neos\Flow\Security\Cryptography\HashService to verify the given password.
+The way the credentials are stored internally is completely up to the authentication provider.
+The PersistedUsernamePasswordProvider uses the Neos\Flow\Security\Cryptography\HashService to verify the given password.
 In the example above, the given plaintext password will be securely hashed by the HashService.
 The hashing is the main magic happening in the AccountFactory and the reason why we don't create the account object directly.
 If you want to learn more about secure password hashing in Flow, you should read the section about Cryptography below.
 You can also see, that there is an array of roles added to the account.
 This is used by the policy system and will be explained in the according section below.